theBlue0x/docs/docs/learn_more/exchange.md

 **Exchange Rate:**

 The exchange rate of each Blue0x Currency is in relation to BLX.
 This rate ultimately determines the 'cost' of each transaction on the Blue0x Network.
-At this time, exchanges between two different Blue0x Currencies have to go through BLX.  (i.e USDX -> BLX -> EURX)  Direct exchange eoperations between Blue0x Currencies, without the need to buy/sell BLX, will be developed in the future.
+At this time, exchanges between two different Blue0x Currencies have to go through BLX.  (i.e USDX -> BLX -> EURX)  Direct exchange between Blue0x Currencies, without the need to buy/sell BLX, will be developed in the future.

 **Forex Trading:**